stackbit-projects/tom-a56cc/content/about.md

       relativeUrl: true
 layout: page
 ---
 Currently working as a computer engineer for the public sector within [Scotland](https://en.wikipedia.org/wiki/Scotland).
 I have 5 years experience in the IT field briefly my past and present roles include setting up office technology, troubleshooting hardware and software faults, cyber and computer systems validation to CFR compliance.
 I have always had a strong interest in technology, especially since a young age, I find it interesting to see how the technical elements work and learning the impact it has on our lives.
-I am naturally a helpful person
+I am naturally a helpful person and enjoy troubleshooting faults for users, for me i like to think it has a positive impact by making a diffence to someones day or project.

 > A bug is never just a mistake.
 It represents something bigger.
 An error of thinking that makes you who you are.
 >
 > Elliot Alderson from TV show Mr Robot

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, i enjoy watching TV prgrams like the show Mr Robot, a cybersecurity engineer and hacker with social anxiety disorder played by Rami Malek. i also enjoy Graphic design and photography as this allows me to explore my more creative side and enjoy how they closely relate with one another.

 *Thank You for reading!*